jrestful/server/core/README.md

 ### For the security

-A CSRF filter as available.
+A CSRF protection filter as available.
 To register it in your Spring Security context:

     <http ...>
       ...